-If a student is required to withdraw from an OUva but his/her CI is at least 2.00, s/he may continue toward the DEREE US degree provided that s/he will fulfill all the requirements of that degree.
-All DEREE students need to have attained a CI of at least 2.00 in order to be awarded a DEREE US degree.
+If a student is required to withdraw from an Open University validated award (OUva) but his/her CI is at least 2.00, s/he may continue toward the DEREE US degree provided that s/he will fulfill all the requirements of that degree.

+All DEREE students need to have attained a CI of at least 2.00 in order to be awarded a US DEREE degree.